Lumbar MRI scanMagnetic resonance imaging - lumbar spine; MRI - lower back

 MRI contains no radiation.
 There have been no reported side effects from the magnetic fields and radio waves.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions to this dye are rare.
 However, gadolinium can be harmful to people with kidney problems that need dialysis.
-If you have kidney problems, please tell your health care provider before the test
+If you have kidney problems, please tell your provider before the test

 The strong magnetic fields created during an MRI can cause heart pacemakers and other implants to not work as well.
 It can also cause other pieces of metal inside your body to move or shift.
-For safety reasons, please don't bring anything that contains metal into the scanner room.
+For safety reasons, please do not bring anything that contains metal into the scanner room.

 Chou R, Qaseem A, Owens DK, Shekelle P; for the Clinical Guidelines Committee of the American College of Physicians.
 Diagnostic Imaging for Low Back Pain: Advice for High-Value Health Care From the American College of Physicians.
 Ann Intern Med .
 2011 Feb 1;154(3):181-9.
 PMID: 21282698 www.ncbi.nlm.nih.gov/pubmed/21282698 .